gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 RDP is an old protocol, and is designed in some ways to be deeply compatible with Windows operating system, which means that it contains a lot of details that aren't necessarily relevant or available to our client, which is limited to sort of file information is available to us through the browser.
-While this reality creates its own set of implementation difficulties for us, it also creates an opportunity for us to simplify drive redirection in the TDP protocol.
+While this reality creates its own set of implementation difficulties for us, it also creates an opportunity for us to simplify drive redirection (aka "directory sharing") in the
+TDP protocol.

 Being such a longstanding, large, and complex protocol, it can sometimes be difficult to tell from it's documentation precisely how RDP is actually supposed to work.
 Adding to that difficulty is the File System Virtual Channel Extension designer's decision to leave some aspects of client and server dynamics unspecified: